F-Faustino/MiniBlog/README.md

 - **Firebase**: Firebase serves as the backend service for authentication and database management, offering secure user authentication and efficient data storage.
 - **Hooks (useState, useEffect, useReducer)**: React hooks are utilized for managing state, handling side effects, and managing complex state logic within functional components.
 - **Custom Hooks**: Custom hooks are implemented to encapsulate Firebase functions for operations such as updating, deleting, creating, logging in, registering, and logging out, promoting code reusability and maintainability.
+- **React Router**: React Router was used to manage navigation and routing.
+Allowing users to navigate between different parts of the application without refreshing the page.

 ## Getting Started